Loh Kean Yew: 2014–2020: First World Tour success and Four International titles

 In 2014, Loh won that year's Singapore International Series tournament, with International Series events being the fourth tier of Badminton World Federation events at the time.

-At the age of 17, Loh (world no. 139) represented Singapore at the 2015 Southeast Asian Games in the men's singles event, and won a bronze after being defeated by Mohamad Arif Abdul Latif in the semi-final.
-He was also in the men's team in 2015, 2017 and 2019, where he won bronzes in all three editions.
+At the age of 17, Loh (world no. 139) represented Singapore at the 2015 SEA Games in the men's singles event and won a bronze after being defeated by Mohamad Arif Abdul Latif in the semi-final.
+He was also in the men's team in 2015, 2017, and 2019, where he won bronzes in all three editions.
 He also won the Singapore and Malaysia International tournaments in 2017.

 Loh served his National Service (NS) for the Singapore Armed Forces (SAF) from 2016 to 2018, eventually earning the rank of corporal first class (CFC).
-During his service, he continued to train and play badminton for the Singapore Armed Forces Sports Association (SAFSA), as well as represented his country at various major events such as the 2017 Southeast Asian Games and the 2018 Commonwealth Games.
+During his service, he continued to train and play badminton for the Singapore Armed Forces Sports Association (SAFSA), as well as representing his country at various major events such as the 2017 SEA Games and the 2018 Commonwealth Games.
 In 2017, he stated that his goal is to eventually win an Olympic gold medal for Singapore in badminton.
-In 2018, he received the best sportsman award by SAFSA.
+In 2018, he received the best sportsman award from SAFSA.

-At the 2018 Commonwealth Games in Gold Coast, Loh lost to Lee Chong Wei in the quarter-finals in the men's singles event, and lost 0–3 in the bronze medal playoff to England in the Mixed team event.
+At the 2018 Commonwealth Games in Gold Coast, Loh lost to Lee Chong Wei in the quarter-finals in the men's singles event, and lost 3–0 in the bronze medal playoff to England in the Mixed team event.
 Loh lost to Rajiv Ouseph in the second match, losing 22–20, 15–21, 23–25 in three games.
 Thereafter, he won his fourth International Series/Challenge title, the 2018 Mongolia International tournament.
 That same year, Loh briefly joined the Langhøj Badminton Club in Denmark for 3 months.

-During the Thailand Masters in 2019, As a qualifier, Loh won against China's Zhou Zeqi, Zhao Junpeng, and Chinese Taipei's Wang Tzu-wei before advancing to the semifinals.
+During the Thailand Masters in 2019, as a qualifier, Loh won against China's Zhou Zeqi, Zhao Junpeng, and Chinese Taipei's Wang Tzu-wei before advancing to the semifinals.
 He took the semifinals against Brice Leverdez in an eventual 2–1 win.
 He played against China's Lin Dan in the final and won with a score of 21–19, 21–18.

 At Loh's first World Championships, he lost to Chinese Taipei's Chou Tien-chen in the round of 16, losing 13–21, 21–18, 17–21 in three games.

-Loh won the men's singles silver medal in 2019 Southeast Asian Games, losing in the final match against Lee Zii Jia of Malaysia.
+Loh won the men's singles silver medal in the 2019 SEA Games, losing in the final match against Lee Zii Jia of Malaysia.
 Loh also won his first National Championships title that year, defeating compatriot Lee Wei Hong in the final.